-Tips to make clumpy granola:
+Tips to make clumpy granola

 I love clumps in my granola and if you do too then just take care of the following basic points:

-- Bake granola on low temperature.
+- Bake granola at low temperature.

 - Don’t over bake it otherwise the sugar bonds will break and you will lose the clumps.